Bernard van Orley: Paintings

 The same museum houses another triptych by the same painter: The Haneton Triptych.
 This triptych was commissioned by Philippe Haneton, first secretary in the Secret Counsel of Charles V. The middle panel depicts a poignant pietà against an archaic golden background, painted in a very personal style with influences of the Flemish Primitives and Albrecht Dürer.
 Bernard van Orley was, together with Jan Gossaert, among the first to introduce strong musculature in Flemish paintings.
 The left panel shows Philippe Haneton and his sons, and the right panel his wife and her daughters.

-The triptych The Last Judgment (Koninklijk Museum voor Schone Kunsten Antwerpen), was commissioned by the almoners of the Cathedral of Our Lady, Antwerp in 1525, is one of his best works in its originality and mastery.
+The triptych The Last Judgment (Koninklijk Museum voor Schone Kunsten Antwerpen), was commissioned by the almoners of the Cathedral of Our Lady, Antwerp in 1525, is one of his works in its originality and mastery.
 The paintings in grisaille on the back were executed by Peter de Kempeneer, who was, at that time, an apprentice in the van Orley's workshop.

 The Altarpiece of Calvary in the Onze-Lieve-Vrouwekerk in Bruges, dates from 1534.
 It was commissioned by Margaret of Austria originally for the funeral monument in the church of Brou in Bourg-en-Bresse in Burgundy.
 The side panels were finished much later by Marcus Gerards the Elder and brought to Bruges by Margaret of Parma, regent of the Netherlands under king Philip II of Spain.
 The central part represent the Calvary, the left panel the Crown of Thorns, the Scourging of Christ and Christ carrying the Cross.
 The right panel depicts the Pietà and the Limbo of the Just.